Elliott Lewis (actor): Revival of radio

 In the 1970s, Lewis produced radio dramas during a brief reincarnation of the medium.
 In 1973–74, he produced and directed Mutual's The Zero Hour, hosted by Rod Serling.

 In 1979, Fletcher Markle and he produced the Sears Radio Theater, with Sears as the sole sponsor.
 Lewis wrote the episodes "The Thirteenth Governess" and "Cataclysm at Carbon River" (the latter was pulled by CBS due to its subject matter of a nuclear disaster, and was never aired), and acted on the episodes "Getting Drafted", "The Old Boy", "Here's Morgan Again", "Here's Morgan Once More", and "Survival".

 In 1980, the series moved from CBS to Mutual and was renamed The Mutual Radio Theater, sponsored by Sears and other sponsors.
 Lewis scripted the episodes "Yes Sir, That's My Baby" and "Our Man on Omega", and acted on the episodes "Interlude", "Night", "Hotel Terminal", and "Lion Hunt".

 Novelist

 In his later years, Lewis wrote seven detective novels about Fred Bennett, a police officer who becomes a private investigator.
-The series was published by Pinnacle Books from 1980–1983.
+The series was published by Pinnacle Books from 1980 to 1983.